Engin-Boot/capture-behavior-of-a-visit-counter-TnmyB/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: The data entry card issuer works, records purpose of visit and holidays are known
+  Given: Data entry card issuer works, records purpose of visit, holidays known

   When: Count the number of patients from the entry card issuer for each day